Call for Concern

 Steps to take if you feel that one of our healthcare team is not recognising your concern...

-2. After speaking to the healthcare team, if you still have concerns about patient safety or think someone may be harmed, contact our dedicated HELP phone number...
-01253 955305
+2. After speaking to your healthcare team, if you are still worried call 01253 955305

 3. Get answers you need, A senior nurse will respond to your call within 30 minutes.
 They will then provide feedback and attend within an agreed timescale.
-Please be reassured, using this service will NOT have a negative effect on a patient’s care in any way.

-How to make a call for Concern:
+How to make a Call for Concern:

 • The patient’s name

-• The ward they are on
+• The ward they are on and their bed number

 • A brief description of the problem